Installing and Configuring PASW

-This topic describes how to install and configure the Pivotal Application Service (PAS) for Windows tile.
-The PAS for Windows tile installs Windows cells on your PCF deployment.
+This topic describes how to install and configure the Pivotal Application Service for Windows (PASW) tile.
+The PASW tile installs Windows Diego Cells in your Pivotal Cloud Foundry (PCF) deployment.

-Download the Pivotal Application Service for Windows product file from the product page of Pivotal Network.
+Download the Pivotal Application Service for Windows product file from Pivotal Network.

-From the same Pivotal Network page, download the PAS for Windows File System Injector tool for your workstation OS.
-The Injector tool,
+Within Pivotal Application Service for Windows, download the Windows FS Injector tool for your workstation OS.

 winfs-injector, is an executable binary that adds the Windows Server container base image into the product file.
 This step requires internet access and can take up to 20 minutes.

 To add the Windows Server container base image to the product file, run the following command:

 PASW-DOWNLOAD-PATHis the path and filename to the PASW product file you downloaded.

 PASW-IMPORTABLE-PATHis the desired output path for the importable product file.

 C:\Users\admin> winfs-injector --input-tile ^ c:\temp\pas-windows-2.3.0-build.1.pivotal ^ --output-tile c:\temp\pas-windows-2.3.0-build.1-INJECTED.pivotal